 - Skid marks on the road

 - Tire damage reflecting sudden braking

 - Witnesses to the accident

-- Medical evidence suggesting that the type of injuries sustained could have been caused by XYZ (e.g. a frontal collision, being rear-ended, traveling at high speeds)
+- Medical evidence suggesting that the type of injuries sustained could have been caused by any issues such as a frontal collision, being rear-ended, traveling at high speeds, or other causes

-- Roads in poor condition (e.g. could the Department of Transportation be held partially liable?)
+- Roads in poor condition that could cause the Department of Transportation to be held partially liable

-- Vehicle mechanical issues (thus making either the car manufacturer or the car’s mechanic partially liable?)
+- Vehicle mechanical issues that could cause either the car manufacturer or the car’s mechanic to be partially liable

 The entire process is like putting together a puzzle.
-In order to get all the pieces right, you need an experienced car accident attorney to help you figure it out.
-Then, and only then, can it be determined whether you’re solely or partly responsible for the accident and reduce any damages based on your comparative fault.
+An experienced car accident attorney can do a lot to help find and arrange the pieces correctly.
+Attorneys play an essential role in investigating to determine which parties are solely or partly responsible for the accident and reduce any damages based on your comparative fault.

 If you or someone you love has been involved in an accident, call us at (855) 680-4911 or schedule a free consultation.
 At Clark Law, we have experienced attorneys who regularly represent clients who have been involved in a motor vehicle accident, and we can help you determine the best next step.

 Disclaimer: This blog is for informational purposes only and does not create an attorney/client relationship.